-Summer is in full swing, and there is no better place to enjoy the weather's fairest season than at the coast.
+There is no better place to enjoy the British scenery than by the coast.
 With such a big year for events and happenings in the UK, there seems little reason to leave our fair shores.
-So this month, we've decided to count down the Top 10 Coastal Towns in the UK.
+So we've decided to count down the Top 10 Coastal Towns in the UK.

 Weymouth has been earmarked as the coastal destination in 2012, thanks to the Olympic Sailing taking place there and all the attention it's bringing.
 But if you take a step back from the hype, Weymouth is still a world-class costal town worth visiting when the show is over.
 The main beach has Blue Flag status, so you can be assured that it's clean and safe, which is always great for families wanting to spend some time in the sun.
 You've got a great selection of pubs, restaurants and iconic sites to explore in town the Portland Bill Lighthouse, the Pavilion Theatre and Portland Castle.
 On top of that, Weymouth is sitting on the Jurassic Coast, a UNESCO World Heritage Site that needs to be seen.
 The Jurassic Safaris of the area take visitors through the more rugged parts of the coastline, across wildlife, ancient architecture and viewpoints that will blow your mind.

 Mablethorpe is a good old fashion seaside holiday town, with a serious edge for families with young kids.
 The Seal Sanctuary is a fantastic place for little ones to learn about marine and bird life in the UK.
 Its Seal and Wildlife hospital has been taking in injured animals since 1974, and maintains a high release rate once the seals are well enough to make it on their own.
 As for the rest of the town, Mablethorpe boasts a long, sandy beach for days spent building castles and going for dips, plus a choice selection of amenities the Spanish City Complex, theme park, a lovely promenade and some fantastic eateries.